Paliak/PaliaksNotes/docs/Authority/index.md

 nt authority\system
 ```

 Since we have access to a Domain Admin account we can do a DCSync attack using `impacket-secretsdump`.
-This way even if the box removes the computer account we've added we can get an Administrator shell.
-We could try a Golden Ticket attack here since we have the hash of the krbtgt account but i've just done a pass the hash attack with impacket-psexec to get a shell and access root.txt
+This way even if the box removes the computer account we’ve added we can get an Administrator shell.
+We could try a Golden Ticket attack here since we have the hash of the krbtgt account but i’ve just done a pass the hash attack with impacket-psexec to get a shell and access root.txt